Prethermalization without temperature: Distinguishing between prethermal and MBL TCs

 Finally, to distinguish between prethermal $U(1)$ TCs and prethermal SSB TCs, one should start with initial states with $\Sztot = 0$, but still at a low temperature with respect to $\Heff$ (say states with a single domain wall in the center of the chain).
 Local autocorrelators in the $U(1)$ TC will thermalize within the $\Sztot=0$ sector, showing no net magnetization and zero amplitude of oscillations.
 On the other hand, the prethermal SSB DTC will show oscillations in local correlators starting from such states, with occasional ``phase slips" at late times due to slow coarsening dynamics of domain walls.

 By contrast, if one starts from a polarized initial product state, then all three categories give virtually indistinguishable signatures.
 This is a drawback of existing TC experiments on disordered systems which only consider a very limited class of initial states.
+Indeed, the need for more fine-grained experimental diagnostics was made particularly apparent in a recent theoretical study of the trapped ion experiment~\cite{briefhistory}.
+The trapped ion setup tries to realize an MBL DTC phase by engineering a Floquet Ising drive with imperfect $\pi$ flips, and disorder in the \emph{longitudinal} $z$ fields.
+However, the disorder in the fields is echoed out under the $\pi$-flip to leading order, so that the model does not realize an MBL TC but rather looks to be a prethermal SSB DTC.
+If the experiment had been conducted for a wide variety of initial states (instead of only two low-temperature initial states) this difference would have been apparent.